Art Glass Perfume Bottle ‘Marrakech’ By Peter Layton

 At 17 cms tall it is sizeable enough to hold its own on a mantel or side table, or amongst a collection of treasured art glass perfume bottles.

 N.B.
-This image is an example of one of this series of beautiful perfume bottles.
 Each perfume bottle is unique and personally signed by Peter Layton, as with all of his work.